HackClubRAIT/Wizard-Of-Docs/Algorithms/Sorting Algorithms/Merge_Sort.md

 void mergeSort(int *Arr, int start, int end) {

 	if(start < end) {
-		int mid = (start + end) / 2;
+    // 'mid' is the middle point of the array 'Arr'. int mid = (start + end) / 2;
     // Calling mergeSort for first half of the array 'Arr'. mergeSort(Arr, start, mid);